arpithasc/Workflow-Batch-Assignment/README.md

 [Q] When should I use the Workflow Batch Assignment feature?
 [A] Use it to assign standardized workflows—like periodic assessments, care plans, or checklists—to multiple patients simultaneously.

-[Q] What does 'Include Duplicate Rules' mean?
-[A] This option determines whether a workflow can be reassigned to patients who already have it.
-- Use it to reassign or re-trigger workflows.
-- Leave unchecked if a workflow should only be completed once per patient.